zhiyishou/preview/README.md

 ##preview

-A simple tool for shell, help us preview a picture in shell environment while we are connecting a remote server by ssh.
+A simple tool for shell, help to preview a picture in shell environment while connecting a remote server by ssh.

 ###Demo: